It was not until I started struggling with both weight gain and rising blood pressure that I truly began to connect the dots between the two.

 Obesity also impacts the elasticity of blood vessels.

-Over time, blood vessels become stiffer due to inflammation and the increased workload, which makes it harder for blood to flow freely.
+Over time, blood vessels become stiffer due to chronic inflammation and the increased workload, which makes it harder for blood to flow freely.
 This leads to higher pressure within the arteries, known as hypertension.

 In my daily life, I noticed these changes through physical symptoms.